syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 ###Configure Web.Config

 * You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is "WebApplication2.OlapClientService" where "OlapClientService" is the service class name and “WebApplication2" is the namespace name where service class appears.
+In your application the service name is `WebApplication2.OlapClientService` where `OlapClientService` is the service class name and `WebApplication2` is the namespace name where service class appears.
 The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates the contract of the endpoint is exposing.
-Here you are referring **IOlapClientService** contract and hence it is "**WebApplication2.IOlapClientService**".
+Here you are referring **IOlapClientService** contract and hence it is `WebApplication2.IOlapClientService`.
-   2. **Binding:** In your application, you can use **webHttpBinding** to post and receive the requests and responses between client-end and service-end.
+   2. **Binding:** In your application, you can use `webHttpBinding` to post and receive the requests and responses between client-end and service-end.
    3. **BehaviorConfiguration:** This property contains the name of the behavior used in the endpoint. **endpointBehaviors** are illustrated as follows**.**